 Final Expense is Simplified Issue Whole Life Insurance

 Simplified Issue refers to the lenient underwriting process the application goes through to be approved or denied coverage.

 Whole Life is one of the three main types of life insurance coverage.
-It is the type that lasts for the entire life of the insured.
+It is the type that lasts for the entire life of the insured and never expires.

-This product is also referred to as funeral insurance, burial insurance and can be seen in variations, such as final burial expense insurance.
+Final expense is also referred to as funeral insurance, burial insurance and can be seen in variations.

 - No Expiration